Ewelaiam/robocode/publish.md

 ossrhPassword=<password-at-issues.sonatype.org>
 ```

-## Just staging
+# Just staging

-Run this command to publish to the staging repository.
+Make sure you are running on Java 8 before running the following commands.

 ```shell
 ./gradlew publishToSonatype
 ```

-When you log in, you should be able to see the binaries uploaded to [staging Repository].
+When you log in , you should be able to see the binaries uploaded to [staging Repository].

-## Release to public repos
+# Release to public repos

 ```shell
 ./gradlew publishToSonatype closeAndReleaseSonatypeStagingRepository